 Caste discrimination is a chronic human rights condition, which involves massive violations of civil, political, economic, social and cultural rights.
 Several UN human rights bodies have expressed serious concern about the human rights situation of Dalits and other persons affected by similar forms of discrimination based on work and descent.
-Over the years, a substantial number of observations have been issued.
-In fact, this compilation contains a total of 150 observations and recommendations.
-It is the first of its kind to provide a comprehensive overview of references made by the following bodies: UN treaty bodies (1997-2011), the Universal Periodic Review (2008-2011), and the UN Special Procedures (2005-2011).
+Over the years, a substantial number of observations have been issued as documented by this compilation.
+It is the first of its kind to provide a comprehensive overview of references made by the following bodies: UN treaty bodies (1997-2015), the Universal Periodic Review (2008-2015), and the UN Special Procedures (2005-2015).1